Son of a Witch

-Son of a Witch (2005) is a fantasy novel by American writer Gregory Maguire.
-The book is Maguire’s fifth revisionist story and the second set in the land of Oz originally conceived by L. Frank Baum.
-Son of a Witch continues the story after the fall from power of the Wizard of Oz and the death of Elphaba by recounting the life of Elphaba’s son, Liir.
-The book is dedicated to the cast of the Broadway musical version of Wicked.
+Son of a Witch is a 2005 dark fantasy novel by American writer Gregory Maguire.
+The book is Maguire's fifth revisionist novel and the second installment in The Wicked Years series, serving as a sequel to Wicked (1995).
+It follows Liir, the son of Elphaba Thropp, over a decade-long period following his mother's death and the Wizard of Oz's fall from power.

+Son of a Witch is dedicated to the cast of the Broadway musical Wicked, an adaptation of the original novel.

 Background

-Like Wicked, Son of a Witch elaborates a darker and more mature side of the world of Oz.
+Like Wicked, Son of a Witch depicts a darker and more mature side of the world of Oz.
 In an interview that was included with the Son of a Witch audio CD, Gregory Maguire gave two reasons for writing the book: "the many letters from young fans asking what happened to Nor, last seen as a chained political prisoner, and seeing the Abu Ghraib torture photographs."

 Plot

-Oatsie Manglehand discovers the body of a young man, badly bruised and near death, by the side of a road in the Vinkus and brings him to the Cloister of Saint Glinda.
+Oatsie Manglehand discovers a young man, badly bruised and near death, by the side of a road in the Vinkus and brings him to the Cloister of Saint Glinda.
 The Superior Maunt recognizes the young man as Liir, the young boy who left the Cloister with Elphaba a decade or so ago.
 The Maunt appoints Candle, a young Quadling girl, to watch over Liir.
 While he recovers, Liir tells Candle the following story:

 After Elphaba's death, Liir accompanied Dorothy Gale and her friends back to the Emerald City.
 The others went off to receive what they were promised by the Wizard, leaving Liir alone.
 Liir spent some time unsuccessfully searching for Nor, Fiyero's daughter who went missing during the events of Wicked.
 After living on the streets of the Emerald City for a time, Liir enlisted in the Home Guard.
 During his service, he was deployed on a peacekeeping mission to Quadling Country.
 After being forced to participate in the destruction of a Quadling village, Liir deserted the Home Guard and returned to the castle of Kiamo Ko.
 Later, the Quadlings attacked and killed most of the soldiers and dragons were then sent to punish them.

 One day, the Princess of the Swans landed at Kiamo Ko, having been attacked by a predator.
 Before she died, she asked Chistery the flying monkey to take her place at the Conference of the Birds.
 Chistery declined and Liir decided to go in her stead.
 While flying on Elphaba's broom to reach the Conference, Liir was attacked by dragons, who took the broom.
 Liir fell to earth, where Oatsie Manglehand found him.